wkgcass/Latte-lang/README.md

 	mvn clean package

-you will get a runnable jar in target directory.
+you will get a runnable jar in target directory and a `lesstyping` and a `lesstyping.bat` in the root directory.

 run:

-	java -jar *.jar
+	./lesstyping

 then the [REPL](https://github.com/wkgcass/LessTyping/blob/master/src/main/java/lt/repl/REPL.java) starts